-Sony has also, finally, officially confirmed some details, including the official name and release date, and there's even a leaked image of what looks like the very first glimpse of the PS5 and some PS5 accessories too.
+Aside that, Sony has officially confirmed some details, including the official name and release date, and there's even a leaked image of what looks like the very first glimpse of the PS5 and some PS5 accessories too.
 And at CES 2020, Sony confirmed the official PS5 logo.
 Since then, Sony has also leaked information about the PS5 DualShock 5 controller.

 So let's dive in.
 Everything the world knows so far about the PlayStation 5 is just a scroll away...

 Looking for a new TV to make the most out of your inevitable console purchase next year?
 Then look no further, for we've found the best TV deals live right now!

 With less than 12 months to go before the PS5 arrives, there's plenty of time to make use of a new PS4.
 You can find plenty of excellent PS4 deals in both the UK and US below.

 - The best PS4 deals 2020: the cheapest bundles live right now

 - Keep on reading What Hi-Fi?'s digital editions with this super subscription offer!

 PlayStation 5 release date